Christopher Catrambone: Career

-Catrambone founded the Migrant Offshore Aid Station (MOAS) in 2013, an NGO dedicated to saving lives at sea.
+Catrambone founded the Migrant Offshore Aid Station (MOAS) in 2013, an NGO dedicated to reducing human suffering and providing aid and assistance to vulnerable communities in areas of crisis.

 Catrambone is the founder of the Organisation for Better Security (OBS), an international forum for people who live and work in conflict zones.

 Honors and awards

 In 2015, Catrambone received the Medal for Service for the Republic of Malta (Midalja għall-Qadi tar-Repubblika), for his work with MOAS.

 He was named one of Foreign Policy’s 100 Global Thinkers of 2015.